miguelsh410/Rollaball/readme.md

 You can collect the yellow cubes and as you do you will see the counter go up.
 <img width="953" alt="Rollaball2" src="https://user-images.githubusercontent.com/51185907/151406024-784ac7ed-d38b-41dc-88ee-c225c8f100e8.PNG">

-When you finish collecting the cubes, you will see that you've won/
+When you finish collecting the cubes, you will see that you've won.
 <img width="954" alt="Rollaball3" src="https://user-images.githubusercontent.com/51185907/151406035-34d1c949-8046-4ef3-b8ab-eeaf3cc6c3ae.PNG">